 When it comes to paying yourself first, this is easiest when you can accomplish this without thinking about it.

 To help you get going, we recommend using Chime’s Automatic Savings features as the perfect vehicle to drive your donation funding.
 Every time you spend, Chime automatically rounds up the transaction and deposits the roundup amount into your Savings account.
-You can also enable Chime’s Save When I Get Paid feature, which automatically moves 10% of your paycheck directly into your Savings Account.
+You can also enable Chime’s Save When I Get Paid feature, which automatically moves a percentage of your paycheck directly into your Savings Account.

 Automating your savings guarantees that the money will go towards your intended goals – without you having to think about it.
 “When you need it, you can give a sizeable amount without having to take away from your other bills,” says Robyn Goldfarb of the blog A Dime Saved.
 “It’s a good habit to get into, putting aside some of every check for others.
 It helps build feelings of giving, empathy, and gratitude for what you have.”